 If you're purchasing in Toronto, you may also qualify for an additional Toronto LTT Rebate; however, many buyers are unaware of how it works or how to apply.
 This guide simplifies the essentials and links to detailed resources so you can learn more with clarity and confidence.

-Every homebuyer in Ontario pays LTT at closing.
-The amount depends on the purchase price, and it can add thousands to your closing costs.
+Every homebuyer in Ontario is required to pay Land Transfer Tax (LTT) at closing.
+The amount varies based on the purchase price and can add thousands to your closing costs.

-Ontario offers up to $4,000 back for eligible first-time homebuyers.
-This rebate helps offset some or all of the LTT payable on the purchase of a primary residence.
+Ontario provides up to $4,000 back for eligible first-time homebuyers, helping offset some or all of the Land Transfer Tax (LTT) on a primary residence.

 .jpg)